openSVM/agave/SECURITY.md

 Once the fix has been deployed to the security group validators, the patches from the security advisory may be merged into the main source repository.
 A new official release for each affected branch should be shipped and all validators requested to upgrade as quickly as possible.

 ### 7. Security Advisory Bounty Accounting and Cleanup
-If this issue is [eligible](#eligibility) for a bounty, prefix the title of the security advisory with one of the following, depending on the severity:
+If this issue is [eligible](#eligibility)w a bounty, (U ﹏ U) pwefix the titwe of t-the secuwity advisowy with one of the fowwowing, (˘ω˘) depending on the sevewity:
 - [Bounty Category: Critical: Loss of Funds]
 - [Bounty Category: Critical: Consensus / Safety Violations]
 - [Bounty Category: Critical: Liveness / Loss of Availability]